OpenRCT2/OpenRCT2/distribution/scripting.md

 In multiplayer local and remote plugins are different in when they are loaded and how they can alter the game state.

-**Local plugins** will load on any client in multiplayer, which will allow each player to bring any local script for their own game without other players in a multiplayer server also needing to also enable the same script.
+**Local plugins** will load on any client in multiplayer, which will allow each player to bring any plugin they have installed with them into the multiplayer server without other players in the server needing to have the same plugin installed.

 Local plugins **cannot** alter the game state directly, but they **can** interact with the game by mimicking a player's actions through the built-in “game actions”.
 Local plugins may also use custom actions, but clients that do not have the plugin will not execute the registered callbacks, which may lead to a desync.